PUBG Update 2.24 Update Today on October 27, 2022

 A new update has been released for PUBG Update 2.24.
-You can find all the Game Update details, Bug Fixes, improvements, and Patch Notes below.
-PUBG Update 2.24 is now available for all platforms, including PS4, PS5, Xbox One, Xbox Series S/X, and PC.
-The file size may vary depending on the platform.
+You can find all the Game Update details, Bug Fixes, improvements, and Patch Notes is now available for all platforms, including PS4, PS5, Xbox One, Xbox Series S/X, and PC.

 “[Console] We will deploy a Hotfix within the next 48 hours to resolve the following issues: